-Reporting Category Sc oring Criteria Row 1 Understand and Analyze Context (0, 2, 4 or 6 points) O points Does not meet the criteria for two points.
+Reporting Category oring Criteria Row 1 Understand and Analyze Context (0, 2, 4 or 6 points) 0 points Does not meet the criteria for two points.
 2 points The presentation identifies a problem or issue but places the research question in a very limited context and offers little or no explanation of how it is connected to the stimulus materials.
 4 points The presentation makes general statements about the context of the research question, including how it is connected to the stimulus materials.
 6 points The presentation clearly explains the relevance of the research question (situates the perspective within a larger context) AND how it is connected to the stimulus materials.
-Typical responses that earn 0 points: Typical responses that earn 2 points: Offer almost nothing in the way of rationale for the question or topic.
-Rely on use of a stimulus source or the overarching stimulus theme in place of explaining the context or Typical responses that earn 4 points: Offer statements about context that are general (provide an answer to "so what?" but without specific details or supporting evidence).
-May provide a rationale for the broad Typical responses that earn 6 points: Make the significance of the question clear and explain it within a specific context (the "so what?" is explained with specific details and supporting evidence). significance of a research question.
-Provide a research question that arises logically from the context provided.
-Additional Notes imulus materials (either through explanation o or incorporation of stimulus material
+Typical responses that earn 0 points: Typical responses that earn 2 points: Offer almost nothing in the way of rationale for the question.
+Provide a perfunctory, tenuous or non-existent connection to stimulus materials.
+Ites and Scoring Notes Typical responses that earn 4 points: Offer statements about context that are general.
+Provide some kind of description of context for the research question which may not be entirely convincing; it may be simplistic, or overgeneralized.
+OR Generally/broadly link to stimulus material.
+Typical responses that earn 6 points: Make the relevance of the question clear and explain it within a specific context (you understand why it matters).
+AND Tightly link to stimulus material.
+Additional Notes 1

-Reporting Category Scoring Criteria Row 2 Establish Argument (0, 2, 4 or 6 points) O points Does not meet the criteria for two points.
+Reporting Category Scoring Criteria Row 2 Establish Argument (0, 2, 4 or 6 points) 0 points Does not meet the criteria for two points.
 2 points The presentation summarizes information instead of offering an argument.
 4 points The presentation connects evidence and claims.
 The argument is mostly clear and organized, but at times the reasoning may be faulty OR the reasoning may be logical but not well organized.
 6 points The presentation is logically organized, well-reasoned, and complex.
 It persuasively connects the evidence to claims to clearly and convincingly establish an argument.
-Decision Ru ules and Scoring Notes , Typical responses that earn 0 points: Predominantly summarize information instead of offering an argument with claims and evidence.
+Typical responses that earn 0 Decision Ru Typical responses that earn 2 points: Iles and Scoring Notes Typical responses that earn 4 points: Typical responses that earn 6 points: points: Predominantly summarize information instead of offering an argument (evidence is not connected to claims).
 Present an argument that is very weak (mostly unsubstantiated claims).
-Present a topic that does not allow a position to be taken (it is not a contested real-world or academic issue) and so cannot generate a successful argument.
+Present an argument that is hard to discern because it's not really a debatable issue.
 Present a discernable argument but may be unclear in places, contain faulty reasoning or contain a lot of extraneous detail.
 Include links between claims and evidence that lack explanation.
 May be oversimplified in places (lack complexity) or detail needed to make the argument may be missing.
 Make a convincing argument that is logically organized and fully explains how evidence supports the claims.
-Provide sufficient detail to support the argument and address the complexity of the issue.
+Provide sufficient detail to make the argument and address the complexity of the issue.
+Additional Notes •